These ultra crispy potato wedges make a perfect side for any meat dish or go great on their own as a snack.

 Ultra Crispy Triple Cooked Potato Wedges

 For the potatoes

-- Sunflower Oil for frying Quantity will depend on the size of your fryer and how many potatos you are cooking
+- Sunflower Oil for frying.
+Quantity will depend on the size of your fryer and how many potatoes you are cooking

 For the seasoning

-- Kosher salt Any flakey salt works best
+- 1 tbsp Kosher salt Any flakey salt works best

 - Wash and dry potatoes; peel if you want to but I recommend leaving the skin on.
 Cut potatoes into 2.5cm wide wedges.